ManasviMahalwar/GDrive-and-S3-upload-download/README.md

 #Features

-Downloads the file to an in memory file handle and uploads from there without using precious disk space.
-Operates on one file at a time.
-Only speed limitation is network bandwith Downloads can be picked up from where you left off using the paging feature.
-Can take a filename and only upload file from google drive that match .llll
+Downloads the file to an in memory file handle and uploads from there without using precious disk space. <br />

-#Usage
+Operates on one file at a time. <br />
+Only speed limitation is network bandwith <br />
+Downloads can be picked up from where you left off using the paging feature. <br />
+Can take a filename and only upload file from google drive that match <br />

+#Usage<br />

 This tool has built in help.
 See word document for steps